blgguy/PHPMail/README.md

 # PHPMail
 Sending a mail using PHPMailer.

+## How to use it.

+- clone it
+- then run send.php

 ### More Info.
 - get to more about PHPMailer head to there github repo @ https://github.com/PHPMailer/PHPMailer